 Again, further research would be beneficial and would be a great way for you to discover other properties that you might have missed because of these limitations.

-3. Users are usually younger (and on a smaller budget)
+7.3 Users are usually younger (and backpackers souls)

 The main difference between Hostelworld and Booking.com might be the age and type of users – and therefore the reviews and ratings.

-Hostelworld is mostly used by young budget travelers and backpackers who are on a shoestring budget, while Booking.com is mostly used by the general public, capturing a larger age group from young travelers to more professional ones.
+Hostelworld is mostly used by budget travelers between 18 and 25/30 years old and backpackers souls, while Booking.com is mostly used by the general, older public, capturing a larger age group from young travelers to more professional ones.

-That being said, opinion from users may be different, and what one might find “good” as a budget traveler may not pass for more mature and adult travelers.
+Opinion from users may be different, and what one might find “good” as a budget traveler may not pass for more mature and/or adult travelers.

-Age, budget, and general demographic is not a major concern, but this definitely matters and it should be something that you should consider when choosing a property.
+Age, budget, and general demographic is not a major concern, yet it matters.
+It should be something to consider when choosing a property.

 You will notice this with almost every single hostel as this boils down to the type of users from both platforms.